Information that should be considered along with the dog door Installation Instructions

 Note: The following Solo Pet Door sizes will fit between the studs or normal walls that have stud work 16″ on center: 1008, 1210 & 1510.
-The larger 1812 and larger sizes may require you to T-off a stud to allow for the unit to be placed in the wall.
+The larger 1812 and larger size pet doors may require you to T-off a stud to allow for the unit to be placed in the wall.
 Consult a qualified contractor if you do not feel comfortable doing this.

 4. The Solo Pet Door may be hardwired to internal wall wiring, or can be plugged in with a cord to a common wall outlet.
 Hard wiring will look better since the wires are hidden inside the wall, but my require a qualified electrician.

 5. Framing the Solo Pet Door in your wall.
-The smaller Solo Pet Soor sizes can be easily secured to a stud with the screws that come with your unit, with the larger 2014 and larger models you may want to frame around the unit in the wall to provide extra stability.
+The smaller Solo Pet Door sizes can be easily secured to a stud with the screws that come with your unit, with the larger 2014 and larger pet door models you may want to frame around the unit in the wall to provide extra stability.

-6. While the Solo Pet Door installation takes into account more factors than simpler designed doors, we have found that many customer actually install these themselves.
-If you have any questions during the install or if your contractor has any questions; please give us a call 7 days a week.
+6. While the Solo Pet Door installation takes into account more factors than simpler designed pet doors, we have found that many customer actually install these themselves.
+If you have any questions during the dog door installation or if your contractor has any questions; please give us a call 7 days a week.
 We will be happy to assist you.

 Additional Considerations for Installing the Solo Pet Door in a Door

-Example: A typical door that is half glass and half solid at the bottom will typically have 38-40 inches of solid door (bottom portion) before the window framing starts.
+Example: A typical home door that is half glass and half solid at the bottom will typically have 38-40 inches of solid door (bottom portion) before the window framing starts.
 The Solo Pet Door 2014 model has overall dimensions of 44″high x 18″ wide.
-If you would try to mount this to the door in our example, the Solo Pet Door would overlap the window making proper installation not possible.
-Smaller doors will have no problem in our scenario.
-Usually we recommend to customers to consider getting a different door to install the Solo Pet Door onto, or consider a wall mounted installation.
+If you would try to mount this to the door in our example, the Solo Pet Door would overlap the window making proper installation impossible.
+Smaller pet doors will have no problem in our scenario.
+Usually we recommend to customers to consider getting a different home door to install the Solo Pet Door into, or consider a wall-mounted dog door installation.

 2. Plug-In Cord: The Solo Pet Door requires you to plug in the unit to a common electrical outlet.
-When the Solo Pet Door is installed on a door very often your wall outlet may be farther than the length of the Solo Pet Door cord will reach.
+When the Solo Pet Door is installed in a home door, very often your wall outlet may be farther than the length of the Solo Pet Door cord will reach.
 You can use a common extension cord to plug to the Solo Pet Door cord, then push the connection up into the frame.
-The remaining cord can often be hid behind a wall board or mop board that may run along the edge of your flooring.
+The remaining cord can often be hidden behind a wall board or mop board that may run along the edge of your flooring.